ertugrulturan/emailwiz/README.md

 Let's say you want to access your mail with Thunderbird or mutt or another email program.
 For my domain, the server information will be as follows:

-- SMTP server: `mail.lukesmith.xyz`
+- SMTP server: `mail.layerweb.com.tr`
 - SMTP port: 465
-- IMAP server: `mail.lukesmith.xyz`
+- IMAP server: `mail.layerweb.com.tr`
 - IMAP port: 993

 ## Benefited from this?